dlemire60/Just4Learning/README.md

 Well, that didn't work, but it gives me a chance to add some changes to this file, too.

 OK, I've added another image, let's link it in:
+(turns out it works better if you get the filename right)
 ![Gitting It Done](/images/Gitting-It-Done.png)

 How about them apples.